 - 1. Access the Part 1 application package on the GAP webpage by clicking on the application package link found under "How to Apply."
 This will take you directly to the pre-populated application package for this opportunity in Grants.gov. - NOTE: The packages for the March and July deadlines are different and are typically posted at least one month prior to each deadline.
-Do not use the March deadline package to apply at the July deadline. - The Grants.gov "View Grant Opportunity" screen will open, click the red "Apply" button.
-To create the Workspace application, you must be logged into Grants.gov with a participant role of either Workspace Manager or Authorized Organization Representative (AOR). - If the Apply button is grey or you receive a "bad request" error, see instructions on how to troubleshoot. - 3.
+Do not use the March deadline package to apply at the July deadline. - 2.
+The Grants.gov "View Grant Opportunity" screen will open, click the red "Apply" button.
+To create the Workspace application, you must be logged into Grants.gov with a participant role of either Workspace Manager or Authorized Organization Representative (AOR). - o If the Apply button is grey or you receive a "bad request" error, see instructions on how to troubleshoot. - 3.
 Create a Workspace application: - o Fill in the Application Filing Name field with your organization name, then - Click the Create Workspace button. - 4.
 Go to the Manage Workspace page, where you can begin working on the application.

 GRANTS.GOV HELP: Grants.gov is a government-wide portal, and NEA staff does not have control of, or administrative access to, the site.
-If you run into technical issues with Grants.gov, please contact them directly at 1-800-518-4726, via email support@grants.gov, or consult the information posted on the Grants.gov website at Support or Help.
-The Grants.gov Contact Center is available 24 hours a day, 7 days a week.
+If you run into technical issues with Grants.gov, please contact them directly at 1-800-518-4726, via email support@grants.gov, or consult the information posted on the Grants.gov website at Support@grants.gov, or consult the information posted on the Grants.gov website at Support@grants.gov, or consult the information posted on the Grants.gov website at Support@grants.gov.
+Contact Center is available 24 hours a day, 7 days a week.